 About me

 Hi!
-I’m Ben, a third-year PhD candidate in Computer Science at Brown University, working under the guidance of George Konidaris and Stefanie Tellex.
+I’m Ben, a third-year PhD candidate in Computer Science at Brown University advised by George Konidaris.
 My research focuses on bridging natural language with structured decision-making, drawing inspiration from linguistics, psychology, cognitive science, philosophy of mind/language, and semiotics.

 I’m honored to be a recipient of the NSF Graduate Research Fellowship and the Brown University Morgan Edwards Fellowship.
 In 2023, I had the privilege of serving as the lead organizer for the Brown Robotics Talk Series.